-There are three forces connected with the spine, also called Aaron’s rod.
+There are three forces connected with the spine, also called Sushumna or Aaron’s rod.
 These are Kundalini, the serpent-fire, Ida the female force, and Pingala the male force.
 The Moon moves in the Ida and the Sun in the Pingala.
 Ida is cooling.
 Pingala is heating.
 The two serpents, around the Spine, has two different colors like the two outer pillars in the Kabbalah Tree of Life, and they have the same interpretations as the Feminine and Masculine energies.
 They connect Earth with the spiritual world and the spiritual world with Earth.
 For these to flow the Lotus Flowers, or Chakras, has to be open or running.
 When European esoteric talk about Initiation eastern religions talk about Kundalini Rising.
 The development path is described in The Eightfold Path.

 The Chakras is known all over the world and are the spiritual organs controlling our body.
 The Inkas in south America know five of them, and they match the Indian descriptions.